vr-vipultiwari/ALL-about-apache-kafka/README.md

         - Message Producer -  PRODUCER is client application that sends data records , these records are called messages
         - Message Consumer -  Consumer is also a client appplication that read  messages from broker and process it
-        - Message Broker   -  Broker is reponsible for recieveing these messages and store it local storage
+        - Message Broker   -  Broker is reponsible for recieveing these messages and store it in local storage

 Later on , kafka added several three more component to become real time data streaming platform  and now all new componts become